maths/moodle-qtype_stack/doc/en/Authoring/Variables.md

-# KeyVals
+# Defining variables

 There are two fields which allow you to define and manipulate computer algebra system variables.
 These are called the Question Variables and Answer Variables.

 The field is a string which contains a list of assignments of the form

-    key : value
+    key : value;

 for example

-    p : (x-1)^3
+    p : (x-1)^3;

 Each `key` is the name of a variable local to the question, and `value` is an expression in [Maxima's](../CAS/Maxima.md) language.
-When evaluated this list is passed to the CAS, and evaluated in order.
+When evaluated, this list is passed to the CAS, and evaluated in order.
 The value obtained for each key will be stored and used later, for example in the question marking routines.
 The keys need not be unique, although only the last value will be available for use later.

 These fields are known as _KeyVal_ fields.